Waking Madison: Plot

-Madison (Sarah Roemer) lives in New Orleans.
-Suicidal and desperate, she meets with Dr. Elizabeth Barnes who videotapes each patient's interviews.
+Madison lives in New Orleans.
+Suicidal and desperate, she meets with Dr. Elizabeth Barnes, who videotapes each patient's interviews.

-Dr. Barnes interviews Madison who confides that there's a little girl who she isn't allowed to talk about, that someone will get mad and try to hurt her if she does.
-Dr. Barnes isn't sure whom she's referring to.
+Dr. Barnes interviews Madison who confides that there is a little girl who she is not allowed to talk about, that someone will get mad and try to hurt her if she does.
+Dr. Barnes is not sure whom she is referring to.

-Dr. Barnes interviews Alexis who says that her priest touched her, but her mother didn't believe her.
+Dr. Barnes interviews Alexis who says that her priest touched her, but her mother did not believe her.
 She wore a thorny crown on her head, slit her wrists and feet and said she tried to look like Jesus.

-Dr. Barnes interviews Grace who claims she was raped when she was 13 and the man killed himself.
+Dr. Barnes interviews Grace, who claims she was raped when she was 13 and the man killed himself.
 She tried to have an abortion when she was pregnant at 16, but had no money, the guy she got to do it messed up and now she is unable to have kids.

-Dr. Barnes tries to interview aggressive Margaret who doesn't want to do the interview.
+Dr. Barnes tries to interview aggressive Margaret, who does not want to do the interview.

-While strapped to the floor of a padded room, Margaret says that her mom forced her to read the bible in the closet.
+While strapped to the floor of a padded room, Margaret says that her mom forced her to read the Bible in the closet.

-Madison did things she never would've done; had sex with strange men, smoked, taking what looked like ecstasy and fools around with women.
+Madison did things she never would have done; had sex with strange men, smoked, took what looked like ecstasy and fooled around with women.
 When her landlord says Madison could pay the rent with sexual favors like before, Madison said she had no idea what he was talking about, so he got angry and ordered her to pay him with cash.
 She even did drugs by sticking a needle in her arm with the help of Grace.

-Each patient—aside from Madison who wasn't there—was assigned to film herself with a video camera, talking about anything, like a visual diary, Margaret refused.
+Each patient—aside from Madison who was not there—was assigned to film herself with a video camera, talking about anything, like a visual diary, Margaret refused.
 Madison, however, locks herself in her apartment, using a video camera to document herself, similar to the girls in the mental hospital.
 Madison vows that if she does not have the answer to her questions and feel more at peace with her life, she will kill herself on the 30th day.